 We are a clinical-stage biopharmaceutical company applying a precision medicine approach to acquiring, developing and commercializing life-changing medicines for underserved patient populations suffering from devastating rare diseases and cancer.
-We have a differentiated portfolio of small molecule targeted oncology product candidates and are advancing two potentially registrational clinical trials in rare tumor types, as well as several other programs addressing highly prevalent, genetically defined cancers.
+We have a differentiated portfolio of small molecule targeted oncology product candidates and are advancing two late-stage clinical trials, one registrational and one potentially registrational, in rare tumor types, as well as several other programs addressing highly prevalent, genetically defined cancers.
 Our strategic approach and operational excellence across research, translational science, and clinical development have enabled us to rapidly advance our two lead product candidates into late-stage clinical trials while simultaneously entering into multiple shared-value partnerships with industry leaders to expand our portfolio.
 From this foundation, we are continuing to build a differentiated global biopharmaceutical company intensely focused on understanding patients and their diseases in order to develop transformative targeted medicines.

 Our most advanced product candidate, nirogacestat, is an oral, small molecule gamma secretase inhibitor currently in development for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration, or FDA.
 We believe nirogacestat may address the significant limitations associated with existing treatment options and has the potential to become the first therapy approved by the FDA for both newly diagnosed and previously treated desmoid tumors.
 Since we licensed nirogacestat from Pfizer Inc., or Pfizer, in August 2017, the FDA has granted us Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for this indication, and the European Commission granted Orphan Drug Designation to nirogacestat for the treatment of soft tissue sarcoma.
-In May 2019, we announced the initiation of the DeFi trial, a potentially registrational, double-blind, placebo-controlled Phase 3 trial evaluating the efficacy, safety and tolerability of nirogacestat for the treatment of adult patients with progressing desmoid tumors, and in May 2022, we announced positive topline results from the DeFi trial.
-The DeFi trial met its primary endpoint of improving progression-free survival, or PFS, demonstrating a statistically significant improvement for nirogacestat over placebo, with a 71% reduction in the risk of disease progression (hazard ratio (HR) = 0.29 (95% CI: 0.15, 0.55); p < 0.001).
-In addition, the trial met all key secondary endpoints, with nirogacestat demonstrating statistically significant improvements as compared to placebo in objective response rate, or ORR, and patient-reported outcomes, or PROs.
-Nirogacestat was generally well tolerated with a manageable safety profile.
-The majority of women of childbearing potential had adverse events consistent with ovarian dysfunction.
-Other adverse events were generally consistent with previously reported data.
-Additional data are expected t
+In May 2019, we announced the initiation of the DeFi trial, a registrational, double-blind, placebo-controlled Phase 3 trial evaluating the efficacy, safety and tolerability of nirogacestat for the treatment of adult patients with progressing desmoid tumors.
+In May 2022, we announced positive topline results from the DeFi trial, and we presented additional data from the DeFi trial at the European Society for Medical Oncology Congress in September 2022.
+The DeFi trial met its primary endpoint of improving progression-free survival, or PFS, demonstrating a statistically significant improvement for nirogacestat over placebo, with a 71% reduction in the rise of disease progression (hazard ratio (HR) = 0.29 (95% CI: 0.15, 0.55); p < 0.001).
+The median Kaplan-Meier estimate of PFS was not reached in the nirogacestat arm and was 15.1 months in the placebo arm.
+A PFS benefit was observed across all prespecified subgroups, including gender, tumor location, prior treatment or surgery, and mutational status.
+Confirmed objective response rate (complete response rate was 7% in the nirogacestat arm and 0% in the placebo arm.
+Nirogacestat demonstr